Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Emergency Scenario

 With V2 Pools especially there comes a risk of funds being locked in the external protocol in case something happens or if an external protocol utilized by one of the goodghosting pools migrates to a new contract in the middle of a game.
-So to handle these scenario's we have a introduced a new function in the smart contract (enableEmergencyWithdraw)[https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/contracts/Pool.sol#L572] which can only be called by the contract deployer aka the admin.
+So to handle these scenario's we have a introduced a new function in the smart contract [enableEmergencyWithdraw](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/contracts/Pool.sol#L676) which can only be called by the contract deployer AKA the admin.

 Once this function is called, it updates the last segment value to current segment & makes the emergency flag true in the smart contract, players then who have deposited in the prev. segment i.e current segment - 1 are all considered as winners and they can withdraw their funds immediately once the emergency flag is enabled.